-Top 30 Dyslexic Entrepreneurs
+30 Richest Dyslexic Entrepreneurs

-I am sure some of you have realised I’m dyslexic.
-When I was younger I really struggled to read and write and now I earn more then a full time income being a writer which is kinder strange considering the issues I had with it.
-Actually I think by being a Internet entrepreneur it has helped me dramatically improve my reading and writing.
-I decided to reach which other entrepreneurs are dyslexic and was very happy to see some huge names!
+When I was younger I struggled to read and write and now I earn more then a full time income being a writer which is kind of strange considering the issues I had with it.

 Dyslexic, Left Handed and College Dropout Entrepreneurs